-9. Great Wolf Lodge Located next to Kings Island, is a great place to stay.
+Great Wolf Lodge is a nationally-known phenomenon Located next to Kings Island, is a great place to stay.
 Great Wolf lodge includes a large indoor waterpark geared toward kids and adults.
-Great Wolf Lodge has all the typical waterpark amenities but they also have a children’s spa, wolf walk and nature hike, 8:00 p.m. pajama and story time and varying daily activities such as face painting, music and dancing games, balloons and bingo!
+Great Wolf Lodge has all the typical waterpark amenities but they also have a children’s spa, wolf walk and nature hike, 8 p.m. pajama and story time and varying daily activities such as face-painting, music and dancing games, balloons and bingo!

 Are you looking for pizza?
 Many locals love LaRosa’s Pizza.
 You can find a slice at King’s Island or at a variety of nearby restaurants.

 Some of the best local barbeque is home to Montgomery Inn.
 Montgomery Inn was voted one of the top 10 barbeque restaurants in the country and recently voted number one restaurant in Cincinnati in the “Where the Locals Eat” contest.
 They have two locations but our favorite, The Boathouse, is downtown on the river.

 Best Things To Pack for Cincinnati